Singular divisors and syzygies of polarized abelian threefolds: Syzygies vs. singular divisors on abelian manifolds

 \section{Syzygies vs. singular divisors on abelian manifolds}

 In this section we discuss the connection between syzygies and singular divisors on abelian manifolds.
-The $N_p$-property was considered in \cite{LPP11}.
-For the vanishing of the groups $K_{p,1}(X,L;dL)=0$ for any $d\geq 1$, we use the ideas from \cite{ELY15} together with those from \cite{LPP11}, to show that on any abelian manifold the vanishing of $K_{p,1}$ is also related to singular divisors in the same fashion as in the case of $N_p$-property. \begin{theorem}[\textbf{Syzygies vs. singular divisors}] Let $X$ be an abelian variety, $L$ an ample divisor on $X$, and $p\geq 0$ an integer.
-Suppose there exists an effective $\QQ$-divisor $F$ on $X$ satisfying the following two properties: \begin{enumerate} \item $F\ \equiv \ \frac{1-c}{p+2}\cdot L$ for some $0<c<1$ , \item The multiplier ideal $\sJ(X,F)$ has zero-dimensional support . \end{enumerate} Then $(X,L)$ satisfies property $(N_p)$ and $K_{p,1}(X;L,B) = 0$, for any line bundle $B$, as long as $B-L$ is amle. \end{theorem} \begin{remark} Using Remark~1.4 and Remark~1.8 from \cite{ELY15}, and using the proof of Theorem~\ref{thm:lpp}, we can prove that under the same above conditions, $L$ is also $p$-jet very ample. \end{remark}
+The property $(N_p)$ was considered in \cite{LPP11}.
+For the vanishing of $K_{p,1}(X,L;dL)$ for any $d\geq 1$, we use the ideas from \cite{ELY16} and \cite{LPP11}, to show that on any abelian manifold the vanishing of these Koszul groups is related to singular divisors in the same fashion as for property $(N_p)$. \begin{theorem}[\textbf{Syzygies vs. singular divisors}] Let $(A,L)$ be a polarized abelian variety and $p\geq 0$ an integer.
+Suppose there is an effective $\QQ$-divisor $F$ on $A$ satisfying the following properties: \begin{enumerate} \item $F\ \equiv \ \frac{1-c}{p+2}\cdot L$ for some $0<c<1$. \item The multiplier ideal $\sJ(A,F)$ has zero-dimensional support . \end{enumerate} Then $(A,L)$ satisfies property $(N_p)$ and $K_{p,1}(A;L,B) = 0$ for any line bundle $B$, with $B-L$ is ample. \end{theorem} \begin{remark} Using \cite[Remark 1.4 and 1.8]{ELY16} together with the proof of Theorem~\ref{thm:lpp}, we can further prove that under the same above conditions, $L$ is $p$-jet very ample. \end{remark}